rhom6us/fndebrid/README.md

 # electron-redux-proxy

-A redux store proxy for running over IPC
+A proxy redux store for accessing a store in the main process from a renderer process